 The following is a list of writing competitions for women.
 The description of each is taken directly from the most relevant website.

 NB: These contests are open to entries by authors themselves.
-I have a separate resources page dedicated to awards given by nomination.
+I have a separate resource page dedicated to awards given by nomination.

-If you find a non-working link or know that a contest has ceased operation indefinitely, or if you know of an annual competition that should be added to this list, please do let me know.
+If you find a non-working link or know that a contest no longer exists, or if you know of an annual competition that should be added to this list, please let me know.
 I appreciate your help in making this list as comprehensive as possible.
 Thank you!

 — Nicole Melanson